sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/git-workflow/online-editing/saving-changes.md

 </details>

 ## Saving changes
 - Go to [https://vscode.dev/github/XYZ/REPO/tree/content](https://vscode.dev/github/XYZ/REPO/tree/content) or [https://vscode.dev/github/XYZ/REPO/tree/static_files](https://vscode.dev/github/XYZ/REPO/tree/static_files) (if directed to go there) on the computer where you'll work (not mobile phone), provide all permissions.
+Config tips [here](vscode).
   - (Browser may block popups - enable popups.
 GitHub permission may be sought. etc..)
 - Navigate to the files you want to change and make your edits.
 You save changes by typing a "Commit message" and commiting + pushing.